 Industries rarely seek out more regulation.
-But in recent years, a growing number of people in the dietary supplements sector have asked for amendments that would update arguably the most important piece of legislation: the Dietary Supplement Education Act of 1994 (DSHEA).
-Regulations, many argue, have not kept pace with the pace of the market.
+But a growing number of people in the dietary supplements sector have asked for updates to the Dietary Supplement Education Act of 1994 (DSHEA).
+Worse still, the regulations, many argue, have not kept pace with the pace of the market.

-When Congress passed this act more than 26 years ago, the industry began to break into the mainstream with $4 billion in annual sales of some 4,000 product offerings.
-In 2020 alone, analysts say between 50,000 and 80,000 different nutritional supplements were on the market, generating more than $170 billion for the year.
+When Congress passed this law more than 26 years ago, the industry began to break into the mainstream with $4 billion in annual sales of some 4,000 product offerings.
+In 2020 alone, analysts say between 50,000 and 80,000 different supplements were on the market, generating more than $170 billion.
 Since then the dietary supplement industry has continued to grow.
-By 2032, experts project the annual value of this market will exceed $350 billion.
+And by 2032, experts project the annual value of this market will exceed $350 billion.

 The pandemic drove countless consumers to dietary supplements to boost their immune systems and protect their health.
-But the forecast ahead is mixed.
-Regulators have focused their attention on the supplements industry in recent years.
-And as Democrats control the White House and House of Representatives, industry insiders expect a heavier hand in regulations in the years ahead.
+But the forecast remains cloudy.
+And regulators have increasingly focused their attention on the supplements industry in recent years.
+Additionally, as Democrats control the White House, industry insiders expect a heavier hand in regulations in the years ahead.

 A Sneak Preview: 1 Thing to Expect from DSHEA 2.0